-In object-based terminology, the functions and procedures that an object holds are called the methods of the object.1 But an object is more than a collection of methods; it also needs to remember information.
+In object-based terminology, the functions and procedures that an object holds are called the methods of the object.
+But an object is more than a collection of methods; it also needs to remember information.
 For example, a queue object needs to know what is in the queue at the moment, which it remembers in a collection of variables.
 The current set of values of the variables in an object, taken as a whole, is called the state of the object, telling exactly what information an object is storing at a given point in time.
-Figure 19.1
+Figure 19.1 shows a view of a queue object holding values "mort" and "velvet" in its state, and also holding the queue methods.

-1The term method is probably not the best choice, since the intent of a function is to hide, not to expose, the method that is employed by and encapsulated within the function.
+&lt;sup>1The term method is probably not the best choice, since the intent of a function is to hide, not to expose, the method that is employed by and encapsulated within the function.
 But the terminology has become standard, so we use it.